antronerds/r2-training-courses/docs/Methylation_analysis.md

-**2)** On the pop-up box (in Figure 10-2), type "Kidney" on Column {Tissue/Tumor} and select "Kidney Renal Clear Cell Carcinoma" from "tcgars" on Column {Platform}.
+**2)** In the pop-up dataset selection grid (in Figure 10-2), type "Kidney" in Column {Tissue/Tumor} and select "Kidney Renal Clear Cell Carcinoma" with "tcgars" in Column {Platform}.
 Click "Confirm selection" button as shown in Figure 10-2.

 ![](_static/images/Methylation/fig10-2.jpg)